-Today's distributors and manufacturers have masses of data in their ERP, CRM, accounting, or other back-office systems that's often not utilized to it's fullest.
+Today's distributors and manufacturers have masses of data in their ERP, CRM, accounting, or other back-office systems that are often not utilized to their fullest.

 In a highly competitive market, many are seeking to unlock the hidden revenue-generating potential of that data to help retain and grow sales.
 So much so that The Gartner Future of Sales 2025 report reveals that 60% of B2B sales organizations will transition from intuition-based selling to data-driven selling by 2025.

-In this post, we briefly look at the different types of data that exist in your business systems, and then how mixing them together can provide immense insights that lead to more revenue opportunities and efficiencies.
+In this post, we briefly look at the different types of data that exist in your business systems and how mixing them together can provide immense insights that lead to more revenue opportunities and efficiencies.

-There are primarily two different types of data that can influence your sales, those being hard and soft data.
-Sales data can tell you a lot about your sales teams' performance and can give you insights into your next steps, where to focus your time, and prevent missed sales opportunities.
+There are primarily two different types of data that can influence your sales: hard and soft data.
+Sales data can tell you a lot about your sales teams' performance and can give you insights into your next steps, where to focus your time and prevent missed sales opportunities.

 Data is key when it comes to your sales analytics and enabling your salespeople, and when used correctly, it can massively impact your sales and your overall revenue.